 The Events Calendar plugin allows you to create events rapidly.
 You can also save venues & organizers.
 It integrates with Google Maps and Google Calendar seamlessly.
 But the most important point we have look here is that- it supports events creation only from backend.

 The Post Meta Inspector helps you to identify and collect post meta keys of different fields.
-You will need the post meta of the events form so that you can use them with WPUF.
+You will need the post meta of the events to form so that you can use them with WPUF.

 Create Your Own Events from Frontend